WebAhead5/PetSitter/README.md

 - Sitter registration page
      - this page includes details for the sitter that he needs to enter, in order to register and be shown on the list of sitters on out app.
 - Search for a sitter as a user
-     - The user enters his name and the cost of
+     - The user enters his name and his phone number and clicks the Search button
+     - this leads the user to the next page - the result page
+- Search result page
+     - the user will browse through list of sitters which he can reserve
+     - by hitting the reserve button, the sitter won't be availabe for these hours in the next search

 --------------------------